Achievable logoAchievable logo

 To turn an asset or investment into cash

-When an investor buys or sells a stock, the transfer agent is responsible for facilitating the trade.
-The transfer agent is a company that is hired to do several things:
+When an investor buys or sells stock, the transfer agent facilitates the ownership change.
+A transfer agent is hired to:

 • Transfer ownership from sellers to buyers after the trade occurs